ipatavatsizz/ionicons/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to add new icons, report issues, or suggest enhancements, please open an issue or submit a pull request.
+I would like to stick to the original repository.
+If you'd like to report issues, or suggest enhancements, please open an issue or submit a pull request.

 ## License